be-codified/case-study-work-bot/README.md

 ### List

-This will show all working time records.
+This will show all working times.

 ```
 /workbot list